Timelapse

 Anasazi World

 From your initial position on the cliff, move R F4 and pick up the log lying on the ground.
-Move B R2 F3 L F5 to the chasm (if you zoomed in on the gray rock bulge, you're too close).
+Move B R2 F3 L F5 to the chasm (if the gray rock bulge is filling the screen, you're too close).
 Place the log across the chasm and move F16 to the calendar control lever.
 From the Professor's journal, note that the calendar has a setting for each of the cardinal compass points, selected by the lever:

 Off